eclipse-edc/Connector/README.md

 }
 ```

-A comprehensive list of all available modules can be found [here](docs/developer/modules.md).
-This file will always
-list the most recent _snapshot_ version, please check MavenCentral for official versions.
+You may check MavenCentral for a comprehensive list of all official versions.

 Please be aware of the following pitfalls: